hexagonix/Doc/Hexagonix/README.en.md

 * [Flat Assembler (fasm)](https://flatassembler.net/index.php)

-Hexagonix received a port of the [fasm](https://flatassembler.net/index.php) assembler, which was adapted for Hexagonix, allowing the user to develop applications directly on the system.
-This port is called fasmX.
+Hexagonix received a port of the [`fasm`](https://flatassembler.net/index.php) assembler, which was adapted for Hexagonix, allowing the user to develop applications directly on the system.
+This port is called `fasmX`.
 Changes added to the code, as well as the software license, can be found in the [fasm repository for Hexagonix](https://github.com/hexagonix/fasm).
 This repository is a fork of [original repository](https://github.com/tgrysztar/fasm).
 Added code is based on modifications made to the original code and authorial additions.
 This modified/authored code can be found in the repository, [clicking here](https://github.com/hexagonix/fasm/tree/master/SOURCE/HEXAGONIX). fasmX, the fasm port for Hexagonix, is always updated when new features are added to the fasm repository.
 To indicate that it is a stable and tested version, the fasmX version number always inherits the fasm numbering, followed by a character x (for example, the version based on fasm 1.73.30, after testing, receives the numbering 1.73 .30x).
 You can report bugs or code generation or optimization issues in the Hexagonix version [here](https://github.com/hexagonix/fasm/issues).
 To report general fasm bugs, use the [official](https://github.com/tgrysztar/fasm) repository.

 </div>